apaxq/apaxq.net/content/_index.md

 Austin Parrish
 Owner of <a href="https://apaxq.net/">apaxq.net</a>
 Software Engineer Open for Work!
-Former CS student at <a href="https://www.pdx.edu/computer-science/">Portland State University</a>.
+Former Computer Science student at <a href="https://www.pdx.edu/computer-science/">Portland State University</a>.

 apaxq AT apaxq DOT net